 To further enhance safe and secure ammunition management, the following needs have been identified for Belize:

-- Development or refinement of standards and procedures on stockpile management, in particular – knowledge of any advanced methods for the destruction of SALW.
+- Development or refinement of standards and procedures on stockpile management, particularly knowledge of advanced methods for the destruction of small arms and light weapons; and

-- Capacity development for the destruction of surplus stockpiles, in particular – knowledge of any advanced methods for the destruction of SALW.
+- Capacity development for the destruction of surplus stockpiles, particularly knowledge of advanced methods for the destruction of small arms and light weapons.